 Quit Your Job

-These are ‘Signs’ or indications for you to start looking for a fresh job.
-Time for seeking a new job is here.
-Although every employee has to face few highly stressed or discouraging days in the office or at workplace, but if the feeling prolongs of being overworked and distress then it’s time to seek a new job.
-Every job position has a fixed life span and it never ever relies on which stage of career are you in.
-This life span keeps on varying depending upon the work circumstances and you as an individual employee.
-So, once you attain the last point of the ride, it’s the right time to look for something new and fresh to give a boost to your career.
-This step will certainly help in avoiding any kind of barrier or stagnation in quit your job career.
+These are ‘Signs’ or indications to start looking for a new job.
+The time for seeking a new job is here.
+Although every employee has to face a few highly stressed or discouraging days in the office or at the workplace, it’s time to seek a new job if the feeling prolongs of being overworked and distressed.
+Every job position has a fixed life span, and it never relies on which stage of your career you are in.
+This life span varies depending upon the work circumstances and you as an individual employee.
+So, once you attain the last point of the ride, it’s the right time to look for something new and fresh to boost your career.
+This step will help avoid any barrier or stagnation in quitting your job career.

 Indications of Being Stressed Out

-When you join any organization, just like most of us you are also hyperactive and full of energy.
-But by the time you hit the 4th or 5th year of your career your performance starts dipping, the flame is lost.
-The passion is gone from the job and workplace and you finally want to quit it.
+Just like most of us, you are hyperactive and energetic when you join any organization.
+As you reach the 4th or 5th year of your career, your performance starts dipping, and you lose the flame.
+The passion has disappeared from the job and workplace, and you finally want to quit.

-The spark to perform has totally subsided, and the reason is unknown – why this happened.
-This is the very strong feeling that pushes you to quit your current job and look for a new one.
-The reason could be many like you hate your new boss, you are sick and tired of incompetent people in your team, you got a better job opportunity or you have something new planned for your life.
+This very strong feeling pushes you to quit your current job and look for a new one.
+The spark to perform has subsided; the reason is unknown – why this happened.
+There could be various reasons such as hating the new boss, feeling exhausted by incompetent team members, receiving a better job opportunity, or having new plans for one’s life.
 This feeling indicates that you are completely stressed out and want to quit.
-But this feeling should never ever be ignored.
-Rather find out why you want to call it a quit and say goodbye to the current organization.
+But this feeling should never be ignored.
+Rather find out why you want to leave and say goodbye to the current organization.

 Quitting is a good thing when the time and reasons are right.
-Most folks hesitate to quit because of fear of losing or the stigma of giving up.
+Most folks hesitate to leave because of fear of losing or the stigma of giving up.

 10 Good Reasons to Quit Your Job

-This guide will help you in finding out whether this distraction is short term or is it the right time to take a leap and say final goodbye to your company.
-First you need to differentiate whether it is just a bad day or a change in the job is direly needed.
+This guide will help you determine whether this distraction is short-term or the right time to take a leap and say a final goodbye to your company.
+Firstly, you need to differentiate whether it is just a bad day or you direly need a change in your job.
 How will you judge whether it’s time to leave?
-What steps should be taken by you once you take the decision to move on?
-Start it off by analysing and learning the 10 signs that indicate that you are ready for that plunge.
+Once you decide to move on, you should take the necessary steps.
+Start by analyzing and learning the 10 signs indicating that you are ready for that plunge.

 #1 Quit your job- You dislike your peers or your boss

-Human being is a social animal.
+The human being is a social animal.
 It’s necessary to have a team in which you can work coercively.
-Supposedly, you have been working in this organisation from a year now, and you do not get along with the people you work with or the people you report to.
-Neither you like them, nor do they.
-However, you have friends or a social group outside the organisation.
-It’s the time that you quit your job and join somewhere else.
+Supposedly, you have been working in this organization for a year and need to get along with the people you work with or report to.
+Neither do you like them, nor do they.
+However, you have friends or a social group outside the organization.
+It’s time that you quit your job and join somewhere else.

-Maximum number of employees quit their bosses, and not their jobs.
-Research published by Gallup Poll in 2011 shows that 80% employees leave their jobs because they can’t manage the relationship with their boss and not the demands of their job.
+The maximum number of employees quit their bosses and not their jobs.
+Research published by Gallup Poll in 2011 shows that 80% of employees leave their jobs because they can’t manage their relationship with their boss and not the demands of their career.

 #2 Quit your job- Your company is sinking

-The company’s real situation is known by the people working for that company.
-If you are able to assess that the company would not be able to pay you any longer, or you gauge that there aren’t any bonuses given out because of no profits, it should be understood that the company is going through a low phase.
-The company will not be able to make it in the long-run.
-If this continues for the next month or quarter, it is an indication that you look for a new job.
+The people working for the company know the real situation of the company.
+If you can assess that the company would not be able to pay you any longer or gauge that there aren’t any bonuses given out because of no profits, it should be understood that the company is going through a low phase.
+The company will not be able to make it in the long run.
+If this continues for the next month or quarter, you will seek a new job.

 #3 Quit your job- Consistent stress, negativity or anxiety

 No job is worth your health.
-Job stress can lead to heart disease and depression, and further to Failure.
-Some days at work are bound to be better than others, but for an employee who has been in an organisation for last 4-5 years, suddenly gets the impression that each new day on the job is a little worse than the one before it, this might be the quitting time.
-Such a feeling will create more negativity, making you anxious, further leading to mental stress, and finally resulting into inefficiency.
-So it’s better to take the decision to quit rather than face consistent stress.
+Job stress can lead to heart disease and depression and further to Failure.
+Some days at work are bound to be better than others, but an employee who has been in an organization for the last 4-5 years, suddenly gets the impression that each new day on the job is a little worse than the one before it, this might be the quitting time.
+Such a feeling will create more negativity, making you anxious and leading to mental stress and inefficiency.
+So it’s better to decide to quit rather than face consistent pressure.

 #4 Quit your job – You or your work is not being acknowledged anymore